IBM-Bluemix-Docs/certificate-manager/regions-and-endpoints.md

     <dd>By default, you can connect to resources in your account over the {{site.data.keyword.cloud_notm}} public network.
 Your data is encrypted in transit by using the Transport Security Layer (TLS) 1.2 protocol.
     </dd>
   <dt>Private endpoints</dt>
-    <dd>For added benefits, you can also enable [virtual routing and forwarding (VRF) and service endpoints](/docs/account?topic=account-vrf-service-endpoint) for your IBM Cloud account.
+    <dd>For added benefits, you can also enable [virtual routing and forwarding (VRF) and service endpoints](/docs/account?topic=account-vrf-service-endpoint) for your {{site.data.keyword.cloud_notm}}account.
 When you enable VRF for your account, you can connect to {{site.data.keyword.cloudcerts_short}} by using a private IP that is accessible only through the {{site.data.keyword.cloud_notm}} private network.
 To learn more about VRF, see [Virtual routing and forwarding on {{site.data.keyword.cloud_notm}}](/docs/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud).
     </dd>
 </dl>